 - 11 Painted Bathroom Vanity Ideas

 We love the painted accent wall in our small bathroom (as well as all the other bathroom DIY projects)!
+It is always amazing how some elbow grease and little paint can makeover a space.

-If you like this tutorial, make sure to give it 5-stars below 🤩🤩🤩🤩🤩.
-It truly helps us to continue to bring your more free, budget-friendly DIYs.
+If you like this tutorial, please give it 5 stars below 🤩🤩🤩🤩🤩.
+Your support helps us continue to provide unique and budget-friendly DIYs.

 DIY Painted Herringbone Accent Wall